Acadiana Diversity Job Fair on October 8

 LAFAYETTE, La.
 (LWC)– The Louisiana Workforce Commission and Local Workforce Development #40 have teamed up with Lafayette Economic Development Authority (LEDA), Lafayette Consolidated Government, and Employment Solutions, for two events geared toward advancing workplace diversity efforts in Acadiana.

-The Acadiana Diversity Job Fair is scheduled for Tuesday, October 8, from 9:00 a.m.-12:00 p.m. at the Heymann Center, 1373 South College Road in Lafayette.
+The Acadiana Diversity Job Fair is scheduled for Tuesday, October 8, from 9 a.m.-12 p.m. at the Heymann Center, 1373 South College Road in Lafayette.
 In advance of the job fair, a Resume and Job Fair Preparation Workshop will be held Tuesday, October 1, from 1:30-3:30 p.m. at the downtown branch of the Lafayette Public Library, 301 W. Congress Street.

 “Diversity in the workplace fosters creativity and innovation, thus serving as a necessity in today’s workforce,” said LWC Secretary Ava Dejoie.
 “There is always room for growth in the workplace, and the LWC is thrilled to support initiatives that aim to put Louisiana residents to work and boost ingenuity while simultaneously promote basic human principles such as integrity and respect.”